ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 ## Creating a New Return Type

 We now have the unfortunate situation that `outputs` contains multiple types: both `int` and `str`.
-The solution is to create a new type that unifies the “answer” and “error” types.
+The solution is to create a new type that unifies the "answer" and "error" types.
 We’ll call this `Result` and define it using generics to make it universally applicable:

 ```python